 How can I payoff my debt without making a financial mistake?

-The financial mistakes to avoid when paying off credit card debt are:
+The financial mistakes you want to avoid when paying off credit card debt are:

 - Filing for a chapter 7 bankruptcy

-- Getting a personal loan to consolidate your debt
+- Getting a loan to consolidate your debt

 - Negotiating a repayment plan with a credit counselor